 If you’re nearing retirement and want to remain mentally, physically, and emotionally engaged, the activities listed above will all prove to be efficient and fun ways of promoting brain health.
 Whether you choose to take up one, two, or even more, you’ll definitely find that they’re effective ways to stay sharp and focused well into old age.

 To ensure you’re doing everything in your power to keep well and safe, it is highly recommended that you take the required steps to prepare for the future.
 Take the time to plan for retirement, make sure your home is completely safe, and keep yourself in top physical shape.
-You can also consider purchasing a medical alert system for the extra reassurance it provides in the event something goes wrong.
+You can also consider purchasing a medical alert system or medical alert watch for the extra reassurance it provides in the event something goes wrong.
+And the automatic fall detection device will activate in the event you are unable to push the emergency button on your own.